DanielRBowen/UE-VRHands-Template/README.md

 For grabbable objects, create an actor with a Grabbable component and static mesh then set the grab kind for the Grabbable component at event begin play.
 See the CubeBP for example.

-This uses BP from this <a href="https://youtu.be/lMieSD_7nSg" target="_blank">Arm Swinger Style Movement Tutorial for Unreal 4 video</a>.
+This has the BP from this <a href="https://youtu.be/lMieSD_7nSg" target="_blank">Arm Swinger Style Movement Tutorial for Unreal 4 video</a> but is not wired up.

 It also uses this <a href="https://youtu.be/bWXI91FdMtk" target="_blank">Ue4 Tutorial - Moving an Object along a path using a Spline Track video</a>.